Laws and Regulations Affecting Independent Contractors

 Payment, Benefits, and Taxes

 Contractors may be paid by the hour or by the project, depending on the type of work done.
 The contractor is not an employee of the company and receives no employment benefits.
 The hiring company does not pay employment taxes on behalf of the independent contractor, including Social Security/Medicare tax and unemployment tax.
 The hiring company also does not withhold income taxes and employment taxes from the independent contractor.
-Read more about how an independent contractor is paid.

 The IRS requires that workers be properly classified as either employees or independent contractors.
 It sets up factors for auditors to review when considering the status of a worker: behavioral controls, financial controls, and the nature of the relationship.
 The IRS assumes that a worker is an employee unless it can be proven that the worker is an independent contractor.